circonus/docs/content/circonus/agents/circonus-unified-agent/basic_usage/windows.md

 **Troubleshooting common error #1067**

-When installing as service in Windows, always double check to specify full path of the config file, otherwise windows service will fail to start
+When installing as service in Windows, always double check to specify the full path of the config file, otherwise the service will fail to start.

 ```sh
  --config "C:\"Program Files"\"Circonus Unified Agent"\circonus-unified-agent.conf"